seorocket1/ai-vis/DATABASE_SETUP_INSTRUCTIONS.md

-# Database Setup Instructions
+# Database Setup Instructions - UPDATED

-## ⚠️ IMPORTANT: Complete Database Setup Required
+## ⚠️ CRITICAL: Run COMPLETE_FIX.sql Instead

-The subscription management features require additional database columns that need to be added to your Supabase database.
+**DO NOT USE THE OLD SETUP_DATABASE.sql FILE**

+Use `COMPLETE_FIX.sql` which includes:
+- All subscription features
+- Fixed RLS policies (no infinite recursion)
+- Auto-profile creation trigger
+- All INSERT policies for tables

 ## Quick Setup (5 minutes)